Haimantika/allHashnodeblogs/clv9ml2x7000309judmq9fypv.md

 %[https://www.loom.com/share/dc78a4759bbf4642a395fd8049c63dd7?sid=5fcf11b6-be1c-4a23-9149-f051580df9d4]

-And that's all about creating an index, next up we will see how we can use Azure AI APIs to integrate this index into our web app.
+And that's all about creating an index, next up we will see how we can use Azure AI to build RAG applications.